CP Holiday Train in Port Moody

 Port Moody’s Holiday Train Christmas Event

-In 2024, the train stopped behind the Port Moody Recreation Complex at 300 Ioco Road.
-The main concert ran from 5:45 pm to 6:15 pm, while the broader event stretched from 5:30 pm to 7:30 pm and included bonfires, food vendors, crafts, and local performances.
+The same as in past years, in 2025 the train stops behind the Port Moody Recreation Complex at 300 Ioco Road.
+Last year the main concert ran from 5:45 to 6:15 pm.
+The broader event, meanwhile. stretched from 5:30 to 7:30 pm.
+It included bonfires, food vendors, crafts, and local performances.
+In 2025 the train is onsite between 5:15 and 5:45 pm, so half an hour earlier than last year.
+Details about what else is happening this year, however, are to be confirmed.

 About the CPKC Holiday Train

-The CPKC Holiday Train is a Canadian Pacific Kansas City initiative that travels across Canada and the United States, decorated with festive lights.
+The CPKC Holiday Train is a Canadian Pacific Kansas City initiative that travels across Canada and the United States.
+The train is decorated with festive lights.
 At each stop a stage door lowers, and professional musicians perform a free outdoor concert.

-Since its first run in 1999, the Holiday Train has raised more than $26 million and collected over 5 million pounds of food for food banks across North America.
-In 2024 alone, the Holiday Train raised over $1.7 million and collected more than 120,000 pounds of food.
+Since its first run in 1999, the Holiday Train has raised more than $26 million and collected close to 5.5 million pounds of food for food banks across North America.
+Last year alone, the Holiday Train raised over $1.7 million and collected more than 120,000 pounds of food.

-The train makes five Lower Mainland stops each year — typically in Agassiz, Maple Ridge, Pitt Meadows, Port Coquitlam and Port Moody.
-At every stop CPKC donates to the local food bank and encourages guests to contribute food or make a cash donation.
+The train makes five Lower Mainland stops each year.
+It visits Agassiz, Maple Ridge, Pitt Meadows, Port Coquitlam and Port Moody.
+At every stop CPKC donates to the local food bank and encourages attendees to contribute food or make a cash donation.

 About the Port Moody Event